Intrapersonal Dynamics

 Insecurity isn’t actually about the thing you think it’s about.
 It’s about the deeper belief that your worth is conditional and dependent on meeting standards you can’t consistently reach.
 To understand where your insecurity is actually coming from, there are several questions you can ask.

 What am I afraid will happen if this flaw is exposed?
 Rejection?
 Ridicule?
 Abandonment?
 Irrelevance?
 The fear beneath the insecurity is often more revealing than the insecurity itself.
-If your insecurity about intelligence stems from fear of being dismissed, the real issue isn’t intelligence, it’s the belief that your value depends on being impressive or useful.
+If your insecurity about intelligence stems from fear of being dismissed, the real issue isn’t intelligence, it’s the belief that your value depends entirely on being impressive or useful.

 What experiences could have contributed to this?
 Insecurity often has roots in early experiences where you learned that some part of you was unacceptable.
 Maybe you were criticized, compared unfavorably to siblings, bullied, or neglected.
 The specific inadequacy you feel now might echo something you internalized then.